ishnom/ishnom/README.md

 ## About

 Full stack developer, automation builder, and data analyst, all in one.
-Before this, I spent 8 to 9 months as a data analyst working in Python, SQL, and Power BI, and that grounding is still part of how I build today.
+Currently engaged as a Full Stack Developer, with a background in data analysis using Python, SQL, and Power BI that's still part of how I build today.
 Open to full stack development, automation, and data or business analysis opportunities.

 <table>
 <tr>